MicrosoftDocs/azure-dev-docs/articles/ai/get-started-multi-agents.md

 #### Sending the results

 The following code snippet formats the research, product finding, and writing task results as a response to the API endpoint for display in the web app.
-Specifically, it:
+Specifically, the code:

 1. Sends `research_result` to the `send_research` function, which converts it to a JSON string and yields it.
 2. Sends `product_result` to the `send_products` function, which converts it to a JSON string and yields it.